statistikat/coronaDAT/README.md

 This repo contains official Covid19-related data provided by the Austrian ministry of Social Affairs, Health, Care and Consumer Protection at [`info.gesundheitsministerium.at`](https://info.gesundheitsministerium.at).
 The official dashboard only provides data at a given timestamp.
 In this repo we provide automatically (web)-scraped data so that data-analysis and visualisation is possible over time .

 ## Updates
+### 9.4.2020
+- for time-series compatibility, data available for single districts in Vienna have been grouped together
+- Region `Gröbming` has been grouped together with `Liezen` to allow for analysis for political districts
+- In all time-series files, labels of political districts have been replaced with an id (variable `bkz`)
+- In all time-series files, labels of federal states been replaced with an id (variable `nuts2`)
+- mapping-files between previously included labels and ids are provides
+  * -`/mapping_nuts.{csv|rds|json}` for federal states
+  * -`/mapping_polbez.{csv|rds|json}` for politcal districts

 ### 4.4.2020
 - all `csv` files are additionally provided using `,` (colon) as separator in the ` _en.csv` suffix because such files are better displayed on [`github.com`](https://www.github.com) ([issue #4](https://github.com/statistikat/coronaDAT/issues/4))